North Haven, Calgary: Demographics

 Residents in this community had a median household income of $56,142 in 2000 ($77,803 in UNH), and there were 10.8% low income residents living in the neighbourhood.
 As of 2000, 14.9% of the residents were immigrants.
 A proportion of 5.1% of the buildings were condominiums or apartments, and 24.5% of the housing was used for renting.

 Education

 The community is served by North Haven Elementary public school.
 The neighbourhood's designated public Junior High and High Schools are Colonel Irvine and John G. Diefenbaker Sr. High School for Upper North Haven Residents and James Fowler High School for lower North Haven residents respectively.

-Notable residents
+Notable people

-Todd McFarlane, a Canadian comic book artist, writer, toy manufacturer/designer, and media entrepreneur who is best known as the creator of the epic occult fantasy series Spawn.
-Todd spent his early years in North Haven.
+Todd McFarlane, a Canadian comic book artist, writer, toy manufacturer/designer, and media entrepreneur who is best known as the creator of the epic occult fantasy series Spawn, spent his early years in North Haven.